In this article, I will share with you some great headshot tips for photographers and models.

 Whether you’re an actor, a yoga teacher or a CEO, a decent headshot is an essential marketing tool in your professional arsenal, one that could make the difference between landing a gig or not.
-While it may seem like the simplest of photography tasks - it’s only the head after all - I’ve learnt through my many years as a professional photographer in Hong Kong that taking the perfect headshot isn’t as easy as it looks.
+While it may seem like the simplest of photography tasks - it’s only the head after all - I’ve learnt through my many years as a professional photographer that taking the perfect headshot isn’t as easy as it looks.

 Here are some tips I’ve gleaned for both the photographer and the photographed.
 Let’s start with the latter: